KOKOMINTO/KINOKO/README.md

-# KINOKO
+# Kinoko
 A lightweight reaction role Discord bot using slash commands, meant to be a multi-purpose bot in the future.
-You can use it as a base for your own!
+You can also use it as a base for your own!

 **Current available commands:**
 - /setreactionrole (message)(channel)(reaction)(role)